 Free Sports Radio

-Two Filipino-American brothers purchase a radio station in a small city, dreaming of commercial free sports talk, but their ambitious younger sister has more bigger plans for them and the station.
+Two Filipino-American brothers purchase a radio station in a small city, dreaming of commercial free sports talk, but their ambitious, younger sister has bigger plans for herself and the station.

 The endeavor is costing more than they estimated.
 Now, they must apply for a loan and deal with their sister Frances, who is their bank’s manager